Jagrit Bajwa isn't just living the Canadian dream — he's living proof that opportunity, work ethic and a NAIT education open doors to a better future.

 "I had never seen snow," Bajwa says.
 "I was jobless.
 In one year, I changed my room 3 times.
 I was living with strangers, away from family."

 Resources at NAIT and in the community made the transition easier, especially when funds were tight.
-Bajway says he’s particularly grateful to the NAITSA Food Bank and Langar, a free kitchen run by Gurdwara, a Sikh temple in Millwoods.
+Bajwa says he’s particularly grateful to the NAITSA Food Bank and Langar, a free kitchen run by Gurdwara, a Sikh temple in Millwoods.

 New family at NAIT International Centre